ParkMyCar/compact_str/README.md

 This results in 24 bytes being stored on the stack, 8 bytes for each field.
 Then the actual string is stored on the heap, usually with additional memory allocated to prevent re-allocating if the string is mutated.

-The idea of `CompactString` is instead of storing metadata on the stack, just store the string itself.
+The idea of `CompactString` is that instead of storing metadata on the stack, just store the string itself.
 This way for smaller strings we save a bit of memory, and we don't have to heap allocate so it's more performant.
 A `CompactString` is limited to 24 bytes (aka `size_of::<String>()`) so it won't ever use more memory than a
 `String` would.